MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 ![Azure Information Protection bar with default policy](../media/word2016-calloutsv2.png)

-## Installing and supporting the client
+## Installing and supporting the Azure Information Protection client

 You can install the Azure Information Protection client by using Windows Update, an executable, or a Windows installer file.
 For more information about each choice, and instructions, see [Install the Azure Information Protection client for users](client-admin-guide-install.md).